 Roses are red, violets are blue, we debunk the meaning of flowers, so you don’t have to.

-With Valentine’s Day approaching, thousands of us will give or receive a bouquet of red roses to symbolise ‘love’ this February.
+Whether it’s a lockdown birthday or anniversary, thousands of us are sending flowers to our loved ones and filling our homes with beautiful blooms.
 But while we all know the meaning of one flower, research suggests that 85% of Brits don’t know the meanings of the most popular flowers in the country.
 So if you’re planning on giving flower arranging a go for your next special occasion, read this before you get started.

 Lucy Matthewson, Horticulture Buyer at Waitrose Florist explains how the sentiments behind certain flowers have developed over the years: ‘Developed by the Victorians, ‘floriography’ was commonly used to convey secret messages that etiquette of the day deemed unacceptable to share openly.